a-p-f/SimpleModal/README.md

 Note that unlike `location.reload()`, `SimpleModal.reload()` is not able to persist `history.state` or scroll position.

+### SimpleModal.animateOut([then])

+Read the "Animation Support" section.
+This function triggers the "exit animation", just as if you had animation support enabled and called `SimpleModal.close()`.

+If you supply a "then" callback, it will be called after the exit animation completes.

+This function won't usually be necessary, but can be useful if you need to run the exit animation before you want to close the modal layer.

 ## Opt-in Features
 A few features are opt-in.
 You opt-in by setting the `simple-modal-config` attribute on the `<html>` element appropriately.
 The value should be a space-separated list of keywords.
 Ie. use `<html simple-modal-config="animate autofocus">` to enable animations and autofocus support.